 These guidelines can help ensure that your communication with your employer is well received and made with professionalism and business etiquette.

 Keep your message short.
 It’s best not to try to and “beg” or overly support your reasoning for your increase in salary.
 Keep your message simple, straight forward, to the point, and with little to no emotion.
-Remember, your future employer is not making a personal action against you.
+Remember, your future employer is not making personal action against you.
 This may simply be the only amount of budget they have for this position.
 Keep emotion out of your discussions.

 Communicate clearly and without demands.
 Don’t create demands.
-Simply ask for additional salary and state why you feel that’s fair.
+Simply ask for an additional salary and state why you feel that’s fair.
 Then move on.
 Don’t demand it.